ALRhub/hydra_list_sweeper/README.md

 # List Sweeper plugin for Hydra

-Sweeper plugin for Hydra which creates a list option additionally to the cartesian product ("grid").
+Sweeper plugin for Hydra which creates a list option additionally to the cartesian product ("grid"), which allows to sweep over the zipped list of parameters.
 This allows to test only a subset of the cartesian product and it is useful for small hyperparameter searches.

 ## Installation